jaredLunde/railway-image-service/README.md

 > A self-hosted alternative to services like Cloudinary, Imgix, and others.

-Upload, serve, and process images using railway.com.
+Upload, serve, and process images on Railway.
 Includes on-the-fly image resizing, cropping, automatic AVIF/WebP, and more.

 [![Deploy on Railway](https://railway.com/button.svg)](https://railway.com/template/MF8Rcp?referralCode=5hTSOZ)